chevcast/shotgun/README.md

     		description: 'The message to be displayed.'
     	},
     	iterations: {
-    		aliases: ['i, iterations'],
+    		aliases: ['i'],
     		required: true,
     		default: 1,
     		description: 'The number of times to display the message.',
-    		validate: /^\d+$/
+    		validate: /^[1-9]\d*$/
     	}
     };

 Any options specified in the user input will be passed to the `invoke()` function of the command regardless of whether or not they appear in the command's `options` property.
 The `options` property is used to validate specific options that the command understands.
-For instance, in the above example we provided a regular expression to the validation property on the iterations option; Shotgun will scan the defined options for your command and use that information if it sees incoming options that match.
+For instance, in the above example we provided a regular expression to the validation property on the iterations option.
+You may also supply a function to the validate property if you need a more customized validation.

+	iterations: {
+		aliases: ['i'],
+		required: true,
+		default: 1,
+		description: 'The number of times to display the message.',
+		validate: function (value) {
+			return value > 0;
+		}
+	}

 When you define options with aliases set to false, such as the message option in the above example, that lets Shotgun know that this option will have no name provided in the user input.
 Options without aliases will be added to the `options` object that is passed to the command's `invoke()` function in the order they are found in the parsed user input.
 For example: